Nikokh-Tui Traditions in Uzbekistan

 The second part of the wedding ceremony is the farewell with parents and the home.
 Friends of the groom ship the bride’s dowry and the bride say goodbye to her parents and leaves the house accompanied with her friends and relatives, who sing farewell songs.

-In the husband’s house women welcome the bride, singing traditional wedding songs.
+In the husband's house, women welcome the bride by singing traditional wedding songs, a cherished part of an Uzbek wedding.
 In front of the door there is the white track, payandoz, by which the bride enters the house.
 She stops before the door and makes “ostona salom”, the bow to the new house.
 Women strew her with flowers, sweets, money wishing her beautiful and rich life.

 After the evening part of the wedding the groom goes with the bride to their new room.
 The bride is met by yanga, her relative or close friend.
 She changes bride’s clothes.
 After this the groom comes in the room and “pays a ransom” for the bride to yanga and then the newlyweds are left alone for each other.